 Why You Need Dog Poop Disposal Container

-Cleaning up after your pooch is not only a matter of picking up their poop using a poop bag, but it is also a matter of storing it properly.
+Cleaning up after your pooch not only is a matter of picking up their poop using a poop bag, but it is a matter of storing it properly as well.

 More specifically, dog poop can contain two main types of pollutants, excess nutrients which can be harmful to environments, and parasites which can be harmful to humans.

 Unlike the cow poop, the dog poop doesn’t simply decompose into fertilizer when you let it hang around on the ground.
 From various sources, we learned that it can contain harmful bacteria and parasites such as hookworms, parvo, and salmonella.

 When you leave it laying on the ground without a proper storage solution, the parasites’ egg can hang around for years, which means it can cause severe illness to anyone who comes across it.

 Even kid running barefoot in the grass to play with their friends is at risk of getting sick.